devleaks/storyrevealerjs/README.md

 With the exception of pure text content, you can only have one content of a given type in a column.
 To get around this limitation, you can insert direct HTML by adding .html class to any content-type and pass HTML elements directly for rendering.

+### Notes

+The origin of the project was to allow users of a couple of sport-related social networks (I once made) to create a simple story with just a few pictures (or videos) and some text attached to each picture or video.
+Text would be both provided by the user, and automagically generated from data (sports results) coming from the social network.
+It had to be simple to generate by computer (from statistics, result highlights, etc.) and presentation had to be great.
+Hence the intermediate JSON structured document fed to Storyrevealer.

+With this tool, every user of the network is a potential story teller.

+Storyteller engine only takes care of the presentation.
+A full screen image with the story displayed on it.
+No more.
+No less.

+And a few, very simple animations or graphs to break monotony.

+Enjoy.

+Now, go, tell stories.